zokradonh/kopano-docker/README.md

 - the contents of your `.env`
 - the output of `docker-compose config`

-Please make sure to censore sensitive data (for example your real hostname or password to acconts) when posting these information publicly.
+Please make sure to remove sensitive data (for example your real hostname or passwords for accounts) when posting these information publicly.

 ## Updating